 your local tenancy union.
 Don't rely on yourself to read the

 contract and find all the problems.
-Do not sign until you are 100%
+Don't sign until you are 100%

-sure of the details of the lease.
+sure of the details in the lease.
 Remember, you can't cancel this

 sort of legal contract if you change your mind.